 - Corrosion/Rust Resistance - This is the ability to resist corrosion such as rust caused by external element.
 Note that a high resistance to corrosion does involve a sacrifice in the overall edge performance.

 - Edge Retention - Represents how long the blade will retain its sharpness and not require re-sharpening

 Unfortunately the “best knife steel” is not simply a case of maximizing each of the properties above.
 The biggest trade off is balancing strength or hardness with toughness.
 Some blades can be made to be exceptionally hard but will shatter into pieces if you drop them onto a hard surface.
 Conversely a blade can be extremely tough and able to bend but will never hold it’s edge.
 Also it’s worth mentioning that the term ‘stainless steel’ is generally misleading as all types of steel will show some kind of discoloration if left exposed to the elements for long enough.
-So, as with most questions in life the answer to “what is the best knife steel?” can only be answered with “it depends”.
 By knowing how you plan to use the knife you will generally be able to determine the best steel for your situation.